asan-sanitizer/abhishek1998/README.md

 ## About Me
-I am Abhishek Raturi, an aspiring web developer who specializes in Java based in **Toronto, Canada** script, React Js, Node Js and MongoDB.
+I am Abhishek Raturi, an aspiring web developer who specializes in JavaScript based web framework React Js, Node Js and MongoDB.
 I have always been interested in programming since I was introduced to it in high school.
 This prompted me to learn and explore various programming languages as well as build some projects.
-This continued during my college years where I got to learn about various software stack ranging from ASP Dotnet , React JS, Node JS, MongoDB , Android as well as AWS services such sa S3, DynamoDB.
+This continued during my college years where I got to learn about various software stack ranging from ASP Dotnet , React JS, Node JS, MongoDB , Android as well as AWS services such as S3, DynamoDB.

 ### Available for Hire (Web Development Stack)